inductiva/inductiva/docs/intro_to_api/tasks.md

 # Tasks

-Central to the API's functionality is the concept of a `Task`, which is an  abstraction that encapsulates all the information about the computational workload you defined as the user.
+The `Task` is the core functionality of the Inductiva API.
+It represents everything about the computational workload you define and submit for execution.
+Simply put, a `Task` is how your simulation is tracked, managed, and updated in real-time.

-Once you submit a simulation to the  API, a `Task` is generated.
+When you submit a simulation, the API automatically generates a `Task`.
-This allows for real-time updates on simulation status, including monitoring its progress and retrieving its outputs.
+This gives you insights on the simulation status, including monitoring its progress and retrieving its outputs.

-In this reference, you will learn about the entire lifecycle of a `Task`, including its creation, various operational states, and termination.
-This information is crucial to understand how the Inductiva API manages simulations.
+**What This Guide Covers**

+This guide walks you through the entire lifecycle of a `Task`:

+- [Task Creation](#task-creation): How a `Task` is generated when you submit a simulation.
+- [Task Execution](#task-execution): The stages a `Task` goes through during computation.
+- [Task Lifecycle](#task-lifecycle): A diagram illustrating the various states of a `Task`.

+By understanding these stages, you’ll gain a clear picture of how the Inductiva API handles simulations, making it easier to optimize your workflows and troubleshoot issues.

 ## Task Creation

-A `Task` is created when you submit a simulation via the API by invoking the `run` method on a simulator object.
-Each call to this method, even with identical arguments, generates a unique `Task`, leading to separate executions of the same simulation.
+A `Task` is automatically created whenever you submit a simulation to the API by calling the `run` method on a simulator object.
+Each call to this method generates a unique `Task`, even if the arguments remain identical.
+This ensures separate executions for each submission of the same simulation.

+**Example: Submitting a SpliSHSPlasH Simulation**

 Here's an example of how to create a `Task` by submitting a SpliSHSPlasH simulation to the API: